ScriptsRoblox29/Dandyworldsurvivalscript/README.md

 local Toggle = aimbotTab:CreateToggle({
-    Name = "Kill farm (remove the safe zone and Be a Twisted)", CurrentValue = false,
+    Name = "Kill farm",
+    CurrentValue = false,
     Flag = "Toggle1",
     Callback = function(Value)
         local player = game.Players.LocalPlayer
+        local teleportActive = Value
         if player and player.Character then
-            if Value then
+            if teleportActive then
-                getgenv.TeleportActive = true
-                task.spawn(function()
+                spawn(function()
-                    while getgenv.TeleportActive do
+                    while teleportActive do
-                        task.wait(0.1)
+                        wait(0.1)
                         for _, obj in pairs(workspace:GetChildren()) do
                             if obj:IsA("Model") and obj ~= player.Character then
                                 local toon = obj:FindFirstChild("Toon")